13 Reasons Why Resin Is Yellowing [And Fixes]

 Elevated temperatures can accelerate the chemical reactions within epoxy resin, causing it to yellow prematurely.

-One project we worked on had way too much heat when we applied the heat gun to pop the bubbles.
-Our epoxy turned yellow and it looked terrible.
+One project I worked on had way too much heat when I applied the heat gun to pop the bubbles.
+I knew I was using too much heat because the resin started to bubble.

-Avoid placing your epoxy creations near heat sources, such as ovens or radiators, and store them in a cool, dry place to maintain their clarity.
+Also, avoid placing your epoxy creations near heat sources, such as ovens or radiators, and store them in a cool, dry place to maintain their clarity.

 5. Resin That Is Aging can turn yellow